crunchdao/condorgame/README.md

 ]
 ```

-Here is the **log-return forecast mapped into price space**:
+Here is the **return forecast mapped into price space**:

 ![](docs/density_prediction_price_24h.png)

 ## Create your Tracker

 A tracker is a model that processes real-time asset data to predict future price changes.
-It uses past prices to generate a probabilistic forecast of log-returns.
+It uses past prices to generate a probabilistic forecast of incremental returns.
 You can use the data provided by the challenge or any other datasets to improve your predictions.

 To create your tracker, you need to define a class that implements the `TrackerBase` interface.
 Specifically, your class must implement the following methods: